Our top sights, highlights and exclusive tips

 In the suburb of the same name is Glenelg Beach, Adelaide’s most popular beach.
 Pedal cars and bikes are available for hire, encouraging you to cruise the coastline path and look out to see if you can catch a glimpse of passing dolphins.
 Board a 58-foot catamaran and take a sailing tour along the St. Vincent Gulf, stretch out in a hammock, and watch as the sun sets over the horizon.

-Known locally as "KI", and located 70 miles from the mainland of South Australia, Kangaroo Island is home to an abundance of wildlife (kangaroos, wallabies, koalas, and more) and superb wineries.
+If you’re keen to connect with nature during your Adelaide trip, Kangaroo Island is home to an abundance of wildlife (kangaroos, wallabies, koalas, and more) and superb wineries.
 Each day presents an opportunity to deeper explore the unordinary plantation found here, as well as take part in supervised sessions that allow you to handle wildlife.

 The Barossa Valley is one of the oldest wine regions in Australia and one of the most renowned in the world.
 Known for its Shiraz, the region includes the cities of Tanunda, Angaston, and Nuriootpa.
 Take the time to explore over 80 wine cellars and meet with winemakers while, of course, enjoying some of the finest grapes on earth.